-As a lawyer in Chicago, IL, I am often asked by people interested in the legal process what you have to do to get into law school.
+As a lawyer in Illinois headquartered in Chicago, I am often asked by people interested in the legal profession how to become a lawyer and what you have to do to get into law school.
 The next question that is often asked is whether they should go.

 Admission Requirements for Accredited Law Schools in the United States